HMO licensing rules are changing!

 House in Multiple Occupation (HMO)

-In some cases a HMO licence is required, in which case you must apply for a HMO licence.
+If your HMO has three storeys or more, and is occupied by least five occupiers, forming two or more households, a licence is required, in which case you must apply for a HMO licence.

 View online the HMO Public Register.